 The Asian population of immigrants to New Zealand is growing and bringing with it – among many other things – a vast culinary expertise.
 Meaning an array of restaurants offering deliciously authentic, convenient and affordable food from a host of Asian countries – Japan, Malaysia, Thailand, the list goes on.
 Yum.
 And Asian supermarkets are plentiful if you need those hard-to-find ingredients to create your own dishes at home.

 When I stumbled across this marae in Paihia, on the way to the Waitangi Treaty Grounds, I examined the beautifully ornate and grotesque carvings around the entrance and it made me smile.
 To me, they were reminiscent of the gargoyle statues you’ll commonly find outside the temples in Bali.
 This juxtaposition of intricate, delicate, jewel-encrusted ugliness, imbibed with cultural and spiritual meaning, and the importance of gods, family and respect for the land, hints at the Asian origins of the indigenous Māori.
 Centuries ago, these people migrated here from Polynesia and, even longer ago, their intrepid ancestors sailed over from Indonesia, the Philippines and East Malaysia.

 Of course, the Europeans subsequently made their mark on New Zealand and the country has especially strong historical ties with Britain.
 This is evident everywhere you go – the fact they drive on the left side of the road; you can easily find typically British products like Marmite, Branston pickle and baked beans in supermarkets; and the people themselves who are – for the most part – polite and friendly with an innate, self-deprecating sense of humour and perspective.
 This beautiful, exotic place on the other side of the world reminds me of home.

-To read about my New Zealand South Island adventures, click here.
+Now, read about my New Zealand North Island adventures.